All Collections

 You can automate repetitive workflows for enrolling people into events using our automated rules.
 This is especially helpful for automatically enrolling team members to onboarding events, or members of a certain department to a monthly department event.

-Track enrollments at the Dashboard
+Track enrollments on the Dashboard

-This dashboard indicates each attendee’s status for an event
+This dashboard indicates each attendee’s status for an event.

-• Attended - checked in to the event
+• Checked-in - attended the event

 Checking into an event